 Friends of mine have been raving over different models – from Sony Alpha A6000 over Canon M5 to Olympus OM-D. I personally am a Fuji fangirl.
-I own a Fuji X100 (the original from 2011), a Fuji X-Pro2 as my main camera and X-Pro1 as a backup.
-I also own a few prime lenses because I don’t like zooms and love the size of primes as well as their brilliant image quality.
+I own a Fuji X100 (the original from 2011), a Fuji XT-30 and X-Pro2 as my main cameras and X-Pro1 as a backup.
+I also own a few prime lenses (the ones with a fixed focal length) because I don’t like zooms and love the size of primes as well as their brilliant image quality.
 But I would never recommend any of my cameras to someone who’s not been shooting for years or doesn’t do it as a business.
 My cameras are expensive, as are my lenses.
-And my x100 is slow and has a fixed lens that doesn’t even zoom.
+And my x100 is slow and has a fixed lens (as in, it’s not interchangeable) that you doesn’t even zoom.
 Imagine that!
 It’s not a beginners camera, it’s one for purists.

-Before I switched to Fuji in 2016 completely, I was a loyal Canon customer.
+Before I switched to Fuji in 2016, I was a loyal Canon customer.
 I owned a number of different DSLR cameras from a 350D to 30D to 7D to 6D to 5DIII and a whole lot of different lenses.
-All according to my interests and skill level.
+All according to my interests and skill levels over time.
 I loved my Canon DSLRs, they felt professional and solid.
 But I have small hands and don’t like carrying 15kg of kit around on every job.
 So I switched to a mirrorless camera and never looked back.
 Which is why I would now always recommend a smaller camera – chances are you’ll use it more often if it doesn’t weigh a ton.
 Believe me, I’ve been there.

 The thing is, I have the equipment that’s right for me, it gets me the results that I want.
 However, I don’t buy cameras on a regular basis – I barely know what’s out there beyond “my own brand”, let alone all the other brands and models.
 So, if you are looking for specific recommendations, do some research, ask google or ask people who have the same sort of experience and interest in photography as you do.
 Or go crazy and visit a camera shop and ask the people there.
 They even get paid to tell you what’s the best camera for your use 😉

-Even though I didn’t tell you to buy camera XYZ (although when in doubt, go Fuji 😉 ) but I hope you could still take a way a few tips for your search.
+Even though I didn’t tell you to buy camera XYZ (although when in doubt, go Fuji 😉 ) but I hope you could still take away a few ideas to help your search.
 The camera market has so much to offer, I assume no camera will be a bad choice anyway.